Aromatic Blending of Essential Oils

 - To blend and store your beautiful creations, 2ml amber shortie bottles are an inexpensive choice when blending small quantities.
 They are available from glass bottle packaging suppliers and aromatherapy vendors.
 Larger bottles in array of glass and packaging options are also available.

 - Start creating your blend by only using essential oils, absolutes or CO2s.
-After you have designed the blend, then you can dilute it by adding carrier oils, alcohol, etc. If you hate the blend you created, you have then not wasted any carrier oils or alcohol.
+After you have designed the blend, then you can dilute it by adding carrier oils, etc. If you hate the blend you created, you have then not wasted any carrier oils.

 - Keep a notebook that lists each oil that you used with the number of drops used for each oil.
 When the creative juices flow, it is easy to get carried away and later forget the exact recipe for your blend; one drop too much or too little of even one oil can drastically change the aroma of your blend.
 When you find that perfect blend, you want to be able to reduplicate it, and its near impossible if you didn't take notes!
 If you are especially ambitious, its also a wise idea to note the vendor name of the oil that you used as the aroma and quality of oils do vary between vendors (even with the same vendor, the aroma of oils can vary from batch to batch, due to crop fluctuations and resourcing).